Prepare your stay abroad! All information:Read more

 05. ERASMUS+ special funding and social top-up

-Inclusion and equal opportunities are central concerns of the Erasmus+ programme.
-Therefore, students and university employees with a proven degree of disability (GdB 50) can apply for special funds.
-Participants with a GdB from 30 and parents with children can also receive a social top-up from Erasmus+ funds.
+Inclusion support and equal opportunities are central concerns of the Erasmus+ programme.
+Therefore, students and university employees with a proven degree of disability (GdB 50) can apply for special funds. ("inclusion support", formerly known as "special needs support" - "real costs required for participants with physical, mental or health related conditions to allow their participation in the mobility as well as in prepraratory visits and for accompanying persons.")
+Please contact the Internation Office for more information.

 More information on: Supporting students with children